peizhuan/rdmse/README.md

 # Updates

+March 22, 2023: Added demo data file rdrobust_senate.dta per Kit Baum's suggestion (preparing to submit the package to ssc); changed programs from eclass to rclass; updated package and help file.

 March 8, 2023: Added Stata version number and submitted package to SSC.
 Also updated a reference in the help file.

 December 31, 2022: Fixed a bug that led to an error with subsetting syntax.
 Please run the updated code if you previously specified "if" or "in" as part of your rdmse command -- apologies for the inconvenience.
 Credit to Melle Albada at Vienna University of Economics and Business for alerting me to this error.